Epigene/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 {{ "app/concepts/blog_post/contract/create.rb:contract:../trailblazer-guides:operation-03" | tsnippet : "present" }}

 Contracts can be pure `dry-validation` schemas or Reform objects that can in turn use `dry-validation` or `ActiveModel::Validations` as their validation engine.
-Using a Reform object, whatsoever, will allow rendering that form in a view.
+Using a Reform object, however, will allow rendering that form in a view.

 ## Contract Rendering